2000 Save Mart/Kragen 350

 The 2000 Save Mart/Kragen 350 was the 16th stock car race of the 2000 NASCAR Winston Cup Series and the 12th iteration of the event.
 The race was held on Sunday, June 25, 2000, in Sonoma, California, at the club layout in Sears Point Raceway, a 1.99 mi permanent road course layout.
 The race took the scheduled 112 laps to complete.

-At race's end, Hendrick Motorsports driver Jeff Gordon would dominate the late stages of a chaotic race to win his 51st career NASCAR Winston Cup Series win and his first of the season.
+At race's end, Hendrick Motorsports driver Jeff Gordon would dominate the late stages of a chaotic race to win his 51st career NASCAR Winston Cup Series win and his second of the season.
 To fill out the podium, Sterling Marlin of Team SABCO and Mark Martin of Roush Racing would finish second and third, respectively.

 Background

 Sears Point Raceway is one of two road courses to hold NASCAR races, the other being Watkins Glen International.
 The standard road course at Sears Point Raceway is a 12-turn course that is 2.52 mi long; the track was modified in 1998, adding the Chute, which bypassed turns 5 and 6, shortening the course to 1.95 mi.
 The Chute was only used for NASCAR events such as this race, and was criticized by many drivers, who preferred the full layout.
 In 2001, it was replaced with a 70-degree turn, 4A, bringing the track to its current dimensions of 1.99 mi.